Target practice, whether at the nearest gun club or in your backyard gun range, makes you a better hunter. It’s a lot of

 What differences do you see between the practice habits of archery hunters and firearms hunters?

 Most archery hunters I know spend lots of time prior to the season tuning their bow and shooting.
 They do this to become familiar with a routine anchor point, to get accustomed to the amount of draw weight they are planning on hunting with, and to figure out which broadheads fly like field points.
 All this time is spent in the pre-season so that they are ready when the moment of truth arrives and all the movements they make are second nature.
 Gun hunters should do the same.
 They should spend the same amount of time behind their weapon as archers do.
 Unfortunately, I don’t think most do.
 Gun hunters need to get reacquainted with how the stock feels against their cheek, shoot enough rounds so that recoil is no longer noticeable, and have it become second nature to “squeeze” the trigger instead of jerking it.
 Just getting to know your gun makes a huge difference in how your groups look down range.

 How much do you shoot to prepare for hunting season?

 I average about 1,000 rounds out of my muzzleloaders each summer.
 I do this for two reasons.
-The first to try and figure out what powder and bullet combo my guns like, and second to get back in the routine of shouldering my guns.
+The first to try and figure out what powder and bullet combo my guns like, and second is to get back in the routine of shouldering my guns.
 Like a bowhunter, I want the mechanics to be second-nature when the moment of truth arrives.

 Where do you do most of your practicing?